nakane1chome/scftgu/README.md

-Examples and exercises from System C From the Ground Up.
+SystemC study material, examples and exercises corrosponding to "System C From the Ground Up" second edition.
+Original code.

-Assumes a unix shell or unix-like shell (e.g. msys2).

 Update submodules to get the systemc library (source).